jgroschwitz/jgroschwitz.github.io/Jonas Groschwitz NLP.md

 ## About me

 I'm a PostDoc at Saarland University in the group of Alexander Koller.
-I'm a computational linguisLorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt but also a mathematician (and I'm afraid it might show sometimes).
+I'm a computational linguist but also a mathematician (and I'm afraid it might show sometimes).
 Welcome to my humble online home!

 ## Research Interests